What is Theology? Disciplines of Theological Study

 Theology involves both doctrine and application.
 Theology isn’t just studying God’s word, but

 personally interacting with God through our studies.
-John Calvin
+Many scholars have

 “Theology is Doxology”.
 Theology should not only change the way we